What is a Subculture?

 For a long time, fashion belonged to the upper class but when fashion percolated to the lower class, it started to be influenced by the subcultures already present in the society.

 A fashion subculture is formed around activities (music, leisure activities, rituals) and interests of this group of people.
-As authentic self-expression is an important aspect of subcultures and visual appearance is an important part of self-expression, the appearance and fashion style of these subcultures gained a lot of traction among society.
+As authentic self-expression is an important aspect of subcultures and visual appearance is an important part of self-expression, the appearance and fashion style of these subcultures gained a lot of traction in society.

-40 most popular subcultures
+Most popular subcultures

 Anime core fashion subculture